mjkoster/interfaces/draft-ietf-core-interfaces.md

 Link List           {#hlink-list}
 ---------
 The Link List interface is used to retrieve (GET) a list of resources on a web server.
-The GET request SHOULD contain an Accept option with the application/link-format content format; however if the resource does not support any other form of GET methods the Accept option MAY be elided.
-The Accept option SHOULD only include the application/link-format content format.
+The GET request SHOULD contain an Accept option with the application/link-format content format.
+However if the resource does not support any other form of content-format the Accept option MAY be elided.

-*Editor's note: This use of Accept is not very clear, should probably explain this is due to this interface description being extended by Batch and Linked Batch later.*
+Note: The use of an Accept option with application/link-format is recommended even though it is not strictly needed for the link list interface because this interface is extended by the batch and linked batch interfaces where different content-formats are possible.

 The request returns a list of URI references with absolute paths to the resources as defined in CoRE Link Format.
 This interface is typically used with a parent resource to enumerate sub-resources but may be used to reference any resource on a web server.